jjzazuet/seeds-libraries/README.md

 No source files/package names were altered, just reshuffled into atomic `jar` files corresponding to each major library component.

-Use [Gradle 1.4](http://gradle.org "Gradle 1.4") to compile the source code.
+Use [Gradle 1.6](http://gradle.org "Gradle 1.6") to compile the source code.

     gradle clean assemble

 Upload to your local Maven repository.

-    gradle publishToMavenLocal
+    gradle install

 The following artifacts will be available: